cbc-univie/transformato/docs/System_Setup.rst

 You`ll create the remaining files down below.

 .. note::
-    The submit.ipynb file is covered in :ref:`rst_submitfiledesc`
+    The submit.ipynb file is covered in :doc:`Running_Simulation`

 The config.yaml
 #################